Federal Department of Home Affairs: General Secretariat

 The General Secretariat is responsible for planning, coordination and controlling, and coordinates the decision-making process between the federal offices and the Head of Department.
 It provides consultancy services for the entire department.
 Its legal service is also responsible for supervising charitable foundations.
 The Federal Commission against Racism, the Service for Combating Racism and the Office for the Equality of People with Disabilities are also affiliated to the General Secretariat.
 It has a staff of 62, annual revenues of CHF 1 million and annual expenditures of CHF 36 million.

+Federal Offices

 Federal Office for Gender Equality

 The FOGE's main concern are equal rights in the workplace and at home.
 For 2008, the FOGE declares its priorities to be equal pay, prevention of sexual harassment in the workplace, striking a balance between the requirements of professional and family life and prevention of domestic violence.
 The Secretariat of the Federal Commission for Women’s Issues is also affiliated to this office.
-As of 2008, the FOGE is led by Director Patricia Schulz.
-It has a staff of 12, no revenues and annual expenditures of CHF 8 million.
+As of 2023, the FOGE is led by Director Sylvie Durrer, with a staff of 18 full-time equivalents.